 Your drinking is growing out of control.
 It started as a drink after work at the local bar until one drink became two or three.
 You told yourself that you could stop at any time.
 However, you find yourself drinking too much alcohol almost every day.
-You’re stocking your refrigerator at home with beer and find that it’s disappearing at an alarming pace.
-You can’t get the same results from a six pack.
+You’re stocking your refrigerator at home with lots of beer and find that it’s disappearing at an alarming pace.
+You can’t get the same results from a six-pack.
 Now you need something stronger and the liquor store is too convenient.
 You have to drink each day to simply function and stopping is out of the question.
 It’s starting to get in the way of work and your relationships.
 You need help.

 The Pitfalls of Drinking Too Much Alcohol

 According to the National Institute on Alcohol Abuse and Alcoholism, you’re headed for trouble when you cross the line from moderate drinking to heavy drinking.
 Signs that you are drinking too much alcohol include:

 - Drinking more than 4 drinks a day if you are a man